Streamlined eduroam on-ramp for for K-12, libraries, and museums

 Quick Facts about eduroam Support Organizations

-- Purpose: to more-quickly scale eduroam to underserved communities; specifically K-12, libraries, and museums.
+- Purpose: To more-quickly scale eduroam to underserved communities; specifically K-12, libraries, and museums.

 - What?
 InCommon eduroam has created Support Organizations to provision new service for their constituents and provide first-level support covering all K12s, libraries, and museums in the Support Organization’s state or region.